eguvep/jpiv/CONTRIBUTING.md

 https://eguvep.github.io/jpiv/scripting.html

 Just send me your scripts and I'll copy them into the library.

+Beanshell scripts are especially suitable for prototyping JPIV classes.
+Because Beanshell uses pure Java syntax, the script content can usually be moved into the JPIV source code, easily.

 ## Scripts in other languages